AI is changing everything - except the fundamentals

 A great brief is everything.
 It can be the difference between work that sings and work that just… exists.
 Or to put another way…..

 That exact skillset maps beautifully to product marketing: we get a product requirements doc, then we enrich it with competitive intel, customer research, and insights from sales and success.
 Spin the plates, shape the story, drive the impact.
-If we fail to provide our partner teams with the information they need to truly understand the need, the work output suffers.
+If we fail to provide our partner teams - like product and sales - with the information they need to truly understand the need, the work output suffers.

-So… what does this have to do with AI?
+So… what does this have to do with AI prompting?

-Prompts are just modern day creative briefs.
+Let’s think of prompts as the modern day creative brief.
 The same fundamentals apply.

 Rubbish in = rubbish out.